willhathaway/cscie-12-final/README.md

 **Lessons Learned**

 * **What Worked Well**:
-  * The interactive elements effectively engage users and provide hands-on learning.
+  * I think the interactive elements are engaging.
-  * The accessibility tools ensured the site met diverse user needs.
-  * The responsive design adapts seamlessly to various devices.
+  * The responsive design adapts to various device sizes.
 * **What Needs Improvement**:
   * The implementation of advanced animations proved challenging and could be refined.
-  * The "notebook mode" feature could be better, with additional visual features.
-I want the notebook mode to be very stylized and magical, while still readable, engaging, and accessible to all users.
+  * The "notebook mode" feature could be better, with additional visual features and a better font for legibility.
 * **Reflection**:
   * If I were to start again, I would dedicate more time to refining interactive animations.
 I would also try to create a foundation for future demos, like standard HTML/CSS elements that I could implement across different demos.
 I tried to add a few more, but the intricacies of CSS/JS animations made that difficult to achieve.
 The modular structure of the code made universal style adjustments easier, which helped a lot.